 We are also told that Akhmetshin for some reason volunteered that he had never been “trained as a spy.”
 We’re left to judge for ourselves the veracity of Akhmetshin’s statement about himself.
 A more thorough account would add some expert commentary to help us make an informed assessment of Akhmetshin’s credibility.
 For example, it’s well known in the counterintelligence community that Putin’s Russia, like the Soviet Union beforehand, is a security state that regularly uses intermediaries, proxies, in business and government circles to achieve its often shadowy ends.
 An expert would also reasonably conclude that Akhmetshin was indeed gathering information useful for Russian government interests at that June meeting at Trump Tower, whether formally trained as a spy or not.

-Russian Propaganda — “Version” or Disinformation?
+Russian Propaganda — “Other Side of the Story” or Deliberate Disinformation?

 Thus far, the NPR story has presented key figures–Veselnitskaya and Akhmetshin, both known to work for Russia’s interests–and a key subject matter–repeal of the Magnitsky Act sanctions, with less detail than I would have liked.
 But I don’t believe this evidences bias.

 It’s at this point that the NPR story takes an unfortunate turn and gets mired in presenting a propagandistic perspective, first Russia’s, then Trump’s.
 Again, I’m not suggesting this is intentional.
 On the contrary, it’s probably quite inadvertent.
-But it’s precisely this kind of seepage of propaganda into our discourse about Russia that is disturbingly common and troublingly misleading.
-It reveals gaps in American journalists’ knowledge about the Russian world, and, equally as important, it suggests a naiveté about the insidious nature of propaganda in framing news reporting, and how easily it is to spread a narrative, even unintentionally, in a way that does Russia’s bidding.
+But it’s precisely this kind of unwitting seepage of propaganda into our discourse about Russia that is disturbingly common and troublingly misleading.
+It reveals gaps in American journalists’ knowledge about the Russian world, and, equally as important, it suggests a naiveté about the insidious nature of propaganda in framing news reporting, and how easily it is to spread a distorted narrative, even unintentionally, in a way that does Russia’s bidding.

 I’m referring to just a couple of sentences, but their impact on the entire story, and more importantly, on presenting a full and accurate account rather than playing into a propaganda narrative, is significant.
 And that’s precisely why I want to call attention to it, as a general call to journalists to exercise extra caution so that we don’t end up advancing the very propaganda we should be working hard to expose.